Progarchives, the progressive rock ultimate discography

 Prog Reviewer

-5 stars STATIONTOSTATION is one of David Bowie's greatest masterpieces, but when I used to listen to the album on LP, I routinely skipped the ballad "Word on a Wing" (too boring, and painfully sentimental!) and the B-side opener, "TVC15" (too lightweight).
+5 stars STATIONTOSTATION is one of David Bowie's greatest masterpieces, but whenever I listened to the album on LP, I routinely skipped the ballad "Word on a Wing" (too boring, and painfully sentimental!) and also the B-side opener, "TVC15" (too lightweight).
 That's more than a quarter of the original album gone!

-Fortunately, the remainder of the material was on an astonishingly high level, and even more fortunately Ryko's "Sound and Vision" edition from 1991 (for those who can still get hold of it) contains two bonus tracks which will give you a new perspective on some of the studio material, viz. a live version of "Word on a Wing" which sounds far less lethargic and more urgent than the original, and a soaring live performance of the gorgeous "Stay", curiously without Earl Slick on lead guitar but with a certain Stacey Heydon fulfilling the same role.
-(Both bonus tracks are from a 1976 gig at Nassau Coliseum in Long Island, and Yes freaks may be pleased to know Tony Kaye plays keyboards on them.
+Fortunately, the remainder of the material was of astonishingly high quality, and even more fortunately Ryko's "Sound and Vision" edition from 1991 (for those who can still get hold of it) contains two bonus tracks that will give you a new perspective on some of the studio material, viz. a live version of "Word on a Wing" which sounds less lethargic and far more urgent than the original, and a soaring live performance of the gorgeous "Stay", curiously without Earl Slick on lead guitar but with a certain Stacey Heydon fulfilling that role.
+(Both bonus tracks are from a 1976 gig at Nassau Coliseum in Long Island, and Yes freaks may be pleased to know Tony Kaye plays keyboards.
 Which makes me wonder: when will Bowie finally get to use Patrick Moraz?)

 fuxi | 5/5 |